-When viewing Dataplane gadgets on a Confluence page, why do users get a PermissionException error?
+When using Dataplane gadgets in Confluence, why am I getting a PermissionException error?

 - Confluence 5.4.1 and below (official Atlassian security advisory)

-When viewing Dataplane gadgets on a Confluence page, why is the gadget blank or why can it not be configured?
+When using Dataplane gadgets in Confluence, why is the gadget blank or cannot be configured?

 We are aware of two possibilities: